 Rwanda Gorilla Trekking Safari Complete Guide 2020-2022

 A Rwanda Gorilla trekking safari requires prior booking for permits and having updated information on the Gorilla trekking destination and tour.
-We provide you a complete guide for your Rwanda Gorilla trekking safari with us and allow you to make all inquiries and access information before beginning your safari.

 Here are a few highlight for your experience as you Visit Rwanda.
 You have to wake up early morning, meaning that we must find you accommodation closer to the park entrance.
 Your African gorilla guide will be briefing you at 7 am about safety precautions as well as the etiquette.
 There are over 80 gorilla tracking guides provided by the Rwanda Development Board, well trained and speaking English and French.
 Together with other members of the group, you proceed to the forest and start the hike which may be tiring depending on your physical strength.
 Remember they are called mountain gorillas so an element of hiking is a must.
 The adventure takes anything from 30 minutes to a couple of hours.
 The English-speaking forest guides are amazingly good, and will lead you to the specific ‘habituated’ mountain gorilla group, which certainly will be acquitted to human presence.